natesales/pathvector/README.md

 All peers with an import filter of `cone` will apply further strict filtering by either an AS Set or manual prefix list.
 Max-prefix limits are also enforced for every peer.

 #### Local Preference
 All sessions have a default BGP LOCAL_PREF of 100, except for routes tagged with community `65535, 0` ([RFC8326 Graceful Shutdown](https://tools.ietf.org/html/rfc8326)).
-Local pref can be adjusted on a per-peer basis with the `localpref` option under the peer block.
+LOCAL_PREF can be adjusted on a per-peer basis with the `localpref` option under the peer block.

 #### Pre-import and Pre-export conditions
 There are many features of BIRD that aren't part of bcg.
 If you want to add a statement before importing or exporting of routes, you can supply a multiline in `preimport` or `preexport` in the peer block to include that snippet of BIRD code after the import prefilter or before the export filter respectively.